 Smoking while pregnant exposes a woman and her unborn child to an increased risk of health problems.
 Australian studies indicate that about 11 per cent of women smoked during pregnancy in 2014.
 Passive smoking can also affect a pregnant woman and her child.

 A woman who smokes while pregnant is at increased risk of a wide range of problems including ectopic pregnancy, miscarriage and premature labour.
 Women who smoke are twice as likely to give birth to a low birth weight baby compared to non-smokers.
-Low birth weight babies are at greater risk of death and are more vulnerable to infection, other health problems such as breathing difficulties and long-term health problems in adulthood.
+Low birth weight babies are at greater risk of death and are more vulnerable to infection, breathing difficulties and long-term health problems in adulthood.

 The more cigarettes smoked during pregnancy, the greater the risk of complications and low birth weight.
 However, there is no solid evidence that cutting down on the number or strength of cigarettes smoked significantly reduces the risks to the fetus.
 Stopping smoking completely as early as possible is a much better option for the health of babies and their mothers.

 Pregnancy complications from smoking

 Some of the pregnancy complications more commonly experienced by women who smoke include: